 - On mai 11, 2017

-- analysis, analysis, data, data, model, model, R, R, values, values
+- analysis, analysis, analysis, analysis, analysis, analysis, data, model, model, R, R, values, values

 Data analysts spend most of their time cleaning data.

 Data with unexplainable outliers, duplicate entries, erratic recording frequencies, inconsistent units, misspellings and/or data entry errors can make it difficult to perform a good analysis.
 Especially if you are trying to build an automated data pipeline.